A Constant-Factor Approximation Algorithm for the Asymmetric Traveling Salesman Problem: Contracting and Inducing on a Tight Set

-where the first equality follows since $R\in \cL$ is a tight set.
-However, this is a contradiction because $x(\delta(S_i \setminus R_i, R_i)) >0$; that holds since $S_i \setminus R_i = S_i \setminus R \neq \emptyset$ and $R_i \ne \emptyset$, $S_i$ is a strongly connected component, and $G$ only contains edges with strictly positive $x$-value. \end{proof} By the above claim, we can apply Lemma~\ref{lem:short_path} to obtain that a shortest path between two vertices inside $S_i$ has weight at most $\valu(S_i)$.
+By Lemma~\ref{lem:lam-strongly}, $\cL\cup\{S_i\}$ is a laminar family.
+Consequently, Lemma~\ref{lem:short_path} is applicable to obtain that a shortest path between two vertices inside $S_i$ has weight at most $\valu(S_i)$.
 Recall that $F_i$ consists of all those edges of $T$ that are inside $S_i$, as well as $k$ shortest paths between some pairs of vertices in $S_i$.
 Therefore, the weight of $F$ is

 as required. \end{proof}